 What is the treatment of a dental abscess?

 See a dentist as soon as possible.
 A dentist will normally drain the pus and this often gives great relief of symptoms.
 This is done either by lancing the abscess or by drilling a small hole in the tooth to let the pus escape.
-Sometimes, if the infection is not contained, an antibiotic is prescribed for a few days after draining the pus to clear any remaining infection.
+Sometimes, if the infection is not contained, an antibiotic medicine is prescribed for a few days after draining the pus to clear any remaining infection.
 However, in most cases an antibiotic is probably not needed once the pus is drained.

 If there is a delay in seeing a dentist, a doctor or nurse may prescribe an antibiotic to help prevent the abscess from getting worse or spreading.
 However, an antibiotic will not clear the pus and cure the abscess.
 You still need to see a dentist soon.
 You may also need painkillers such as paracetamol or ibuprofen until the abscess is drained and treated.
 Note: paracetamol and ibuprofen can be taken together if pain relief with either alone is not enough.
 Some people require stronger painkillers prescribed by a doctor.